 Like any big, stressful question, there are a number of pros and cons to consider, but at the core of the answer is examining what it is exactly that you want to get out of both the new acquisition and the sale so you can determine the best course of action to help you navigate the current state of the housing market.

 If taking out a bridging loan, it’s also important to keep in mind that this means a commitment to repayments for both properties until one is sold.
-Due to the amount of time a property typically spends on the housing market before even reaching the settlement process - an average of 45 days - the costs can add up and leave you worse off financially than you would have been had you sold - given the amount of money involved in these transactions, this could set you back in the long term.
+Due to the amount of time a property typically spends on the housing market before even reaching the settlement process - an average of 45 days - the costs can add up and leave you worse off financially than you would have been had you sold.

 If you are someone with enough capital to simultaneously own two properties you might find it rewarding to temporarily rent out your old home while your agent looks for the ideal buyer.
-Between 2013 and 2014 the percentage of households renting privately has increased from 18 to 26 percent, according to the Australian Bureau of Statistics, which may be a growing trend among homeowners unsure whether they want to sell their property due to its potential to increase in value.
 Renting out your old property might help cover some of the agent fees, stamp duty, and mortgage repayments, and help you hold out for the best price possible.